Exploring IoT Communication Protocols: Thread vs. Bluetooth, Zigbee, and BLE

 Bluetooth/BLE

 Bluetooth, including its low-energy variant, typically operates over shorter distances, ranging from 10 to 100 meters.
-This range is ideal for personal devices and applications where devices are in close proximity, like when a smartphone is connected to headphones.
-While BLE can manage multiple connections, it does not offer the same extensive coverage as Thread or Zigbee.
+This range works best for personal devices and applications where devices stay close together, such as when a smartphone connects to headphones.
+Although BLE has the capacity of supporting multiple connections, it does not provide the range as Thread and Zigbee.

 Power Consumption